mandarjoshi/20220201-mandarjoshi-nycschools/README.md

 I have used all components used in this project, for my current Kotlin based project I am working on.
 It is in production and 100k+ active users.

 I have tested this app for both 23 and 30 supported API level.

+I kept hard coded strings at couple of plaaaces to show case static code analysis tool similar to detekt.
+But didn't get time to integrate.